justinbreese/dse-multi-cloud-demo/iaas/README.md

 # Overview
 These scripts and templates deploy bare VMs (Ubuntu) in AWS, GCP, or Azure, gather their public/private ips, and tear down the deployments.
 The number/type of VM can be changes in the `param.json` files for each cloud.

-All scripts understand `-h` and should be self documenting.
+All scripts understand `-h` for help and should be self documenting.

 Feel free to use the key pair (`ubuntu` and `ubuntu.pub`) in this directory